-GMC Jimmy owners have reported 8 problems related to brake hoses, lines/piping, and fittings (under the service brakes category).
+GMC Jimmy owners have reported 10 problems related to brake hoses, lines/piping, and fittings (under the service brakes category).
+The most recently reported issues are listed below.

 My wife started the car and the red brakes warning light was on.
 She pumped the brake pedal and it went to the floor.
 She turned the car off and returned to the house and cancelled her scheduled appointment.
 Later, after I arrived home I inspected the brake lines and found evidence of leaking above the left rear wheel.
 I jacked up the car, removed the left rear wheel and a rubber shield between the frame rail and body.
 More evidence of a leak was present.
 I started the car, pumped the brakes twice, turned off the car and reinspected the area.
 The metal brake line that runs along the top of the frame rail had a leak where it 90s toward the center of the axle.